Joshua-Usi/osw/README.md

  Currently in heavy development

- So far it only works as a music client, but gameplay will be added soon
+ So far gameplay works but the only inputs that work is the mouse